aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 the compiler's source.
 (The bytecode interpreter's source `ceval.c` was too complex to clarify everything on its own.)
-I would rather have coded this without peeking until I was done, on the grounds that you learn more that way; but that way I bogged down in crashes that turned out to hinge on mysteries like just what values must go into `co_flags` under what conditions.
+I would rather have coded this without peeking until I was done, on the grounds that you learn more that way; but I'd bog down in crashes that turned out to hinge on mysteries like just what values must go into `co_flags` under what conditions.

 To face these uncertainties and start learning, let's make a complete working system for a tiny core subset of the problem: just enough to